bastianallgeier/letter/README.md

 You can setup your own letter template and customize the design with CSS.

-## Ideas

-- [x] Auto-fill the current date via JS
-- [ ] Support for multiple pages
-- [ ] Store addresses in local storage and auto-fill them
-- [ ] Option to save letters

 ## Demo

 This is how Letter looks like: https://bastianallgeier.com/projects/letter/